sidhu1012/DataScientist/README.md

 ## Use
 1. It applies Feature Selection.
 2. It does Dimensionality Reduction.
+3. It plots all relevant plots of the input dataset.
-3. It applies all algorithm based ML models and returns the best model for data set.
+4. It applies all algorithm based ML models and returns the best model, accuracy, predicted output for dataset.
+   And many more...

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.